nuxeo/watchdog3/README.rst

 This is a fork of http://github.com/gorakhargosh/watchdog for Python 3 and intended for `Nuxeo Drive`_.
 This is not an official Watchdog nextgen repository but it will be kept alive by Nuxeo and PR are welcome.

+This is a drop-in replacement of the original watchdog module.
+Only thee module name changes at installation time.

 Example API Usage
 -----------------